AljoschaMeyer/bamboo/README.md

 Powered by [optimal anti-monotone binary graphs](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/) while providing stronger guarantees regarding causal ordering of entries than [dat's hypercore](https://github.com/mafintosh/hypercore).

+**Status: Usable in its current state, but not yet stable.
+There may still be (breaking) changes to the spec.**

 ## Concepts and Properties

 Each append-only _log_ is identified by a public key of a cryptographic signature scheme.
 Conceptually, an _entry_ in the log is a tuple of: